Twenty20: Format

 Twenty20 match format is a form of limited overs cricket in that it involves two teams, each with a single innings.
 The key feature is that each team bats for a maximum of 20 overs (120 legal balls).
 The batting team members do not arrive from and depart to traditional dressing rooms, but come and go from a bench (typically a row of chairs) visible in the playing arena, analogous to association football's technical area or a baseball dugout.

 General rules

-The Laws of cricket apply to Twenty20, with major exceptions:
+The Laws of Cricket apply to Twenty20, with some variations depending on the exact competition rules.
+The most common include: